-2020 U.S. Plastic Recycling Survey
+2020 U.S. Post-Consumer Plastic Recycling Survey

 Accurate recyclable claims and labels serve three valuable functions: truthful advertising to consumers, prevention of harmful contamination in America’s recycling system, and identification of products for elimination or redesign to reduce plastic waste and pollution.

-Key results of the Traceable Facts survey include:
+Key results of the survey include:

+Consumers cannot “Check Locally” to determine if a plastic #3-7 item will actually be recycled into a new product.
 Plastics #3-7 have negligible-to-negative value and are effectively a category of products that municipal recycling programs may collect, but do not actually recycle.
 Plastic #3-7 waste collected in municipal systems across the country is being sent to landfills or incinerated.

 Many full body shrink sleeves on PET #1 and HDPE #2 bottles and jugs make them non-recyclable.

 2020 U.S. MRF Survey - Transparent Account of Plastic Item Acceptance at U.S. Material Recovery Facilities (MRFs)

 An objective survey of acceptance of plastic items in curbside collection for sorting at the U.S. Residential Material Recovery Facilities (MRFs) was performed from October 2019 to January 2020.
 A total of 367 operating facilities were identified in the U.S. The acceptance information was found in the public domain and is publicly shared here to promote transparency and establish a traceable account of facts related to plastic “recyclable” claims and labels.
 The survey approach is described in detail in the report.
 Links to information, including videos of MRF operations, are provided in the spreadsheet.